- What is a virtual call center?

-Objective: be clear in defining your organization’s goals and objectives for why you need a virtual call center in the first place — whether you want it to serve as a contact center, sales call center, customer support, or all of the above.
+Establish the objective: Be clear in defining your organization’s goals and objectives for why you need a virtual call center in the first place — whether you want it to serve as a contact center, sales call center, customer support or all of the above.

-Software and API integrations: your virtual call center should integrate with your existing solutions to enhance your call center operations.
-Your call center software provider should offer a large number of out-of-the-box integrations and a developer portal for access to APIs and SDKs to deliver deeper and customized integrations into your existing systems.
+Check for software and API integration scope: Your virtual call center should integrate with your existing solutions to enhance your call center operations, especially with your customer relationship management (CRM) systems.
+Your call center software provider should offer a good number of out-of-the-box integrations, and a developer portal to access APIs and SDKs and deliver highly customized integrations into your existing systems.

-How do you set up a virtual call center solution?
+How to set up a virtual call center for your business?